siara-cc/sqlite_blaster/README.md

 This code has been tested with more than 200 million records, so it is expected to be quite stable, but bear in mind that this is so fast because there is no crash recovery.

-So this repo is best suited for one time inserts of large datasets, power backed systems such as those hosted in Cloud and battery backed systems.
+So this repo is best suited for one time inserts of large datasets.
+It may be suitable for power backed systems such as those hosted in Cloud and battery backed systems.

 # License